Senkaku Islands dispute: Incidents at or near the islands

-In April 2014, a Washington Post blog reported that since October 2013, patrols by the Chinese Coast Guard in the territorial waters of the Senkaku Islands have greatly decreased.

 The Japanese Coast Guard announced in June 2020 that Chinese government ships had been spotted for a record number of consecutive days in the territorial waters of the Senkaku Islands.
 As of 19 June 2020, the number of consecutive days is 67.

 On 4 June 2022, Chinese-Russian military activity was spotted in the area of the Senkaku Islands.
-A Russian frigate sailed inside the “contiguous zone” of the Senkaku Islands for over 1 hour and thereafter a Chinese frigate sailed inside it for 40 minutes.
+A Russian frigate sailed inside the "contiguous zone" of the Senkaku Islands for over 1 hour and thereafter a Chinese frigate sailed inside it for 40 minutes.
 The incursion by a Chinese warship was the fourth time since June 2016.

 The Japan Coast Guard reported that Chinese government vessels intruded into Japanese territorial waters near the islands of Minamikojima and Uotsurijima just after 11 AM on 30 March 2023.
 The vessels stayed for a record 80 hours and 36 minutes.

 Diplomatic

 The various governments have lodged protests and criticisms of each other in response to the unfolding situation in and around the islands.
 For example, the Taiwanese government recalled its highest representative to Japan, who then resigned, in the wake of the 2008 collision.
 Similarly, the Chinese government protested the 2012 Ganbare Nippon incident.
 The 2010 collision incident resulted in a significant increase in tensions between the two countries, both during the event as they argued over the release of the fishing boat crew, and after, as both said they would seek compensation from the other for damages.

 In 2012, President of Taiwan Ma Ying-Jeou proposed the East China Sea Peace Initiative, which called for the sharing of the region's resources, including the Senkaku Islands, mediated by peaceful negotiations, international law, and international consensus.

 Following the Chinese government's statement in 2024, a Chinese buoy was removed from the area, with the Chinese government stating that "the buoy has completed its task".